Bemnetkebede/Ellatech/README.md

 # Inventory Management System

-This is a premium, high-performance mobile application designed for efficient inventory tracking and stock management.
+This is mobile application designed for efficient inventory tracking and stock management.
 Built with React Native and Expo, it offers a stunning, distraction-free user experience tailored for speed and reliability.

 ## ✨ Key Features